Clear Vinyl Product Spotlight Video

 A regular sewing foot is often fine, but a Teflon or roller foot works the best.

-For some applications you can use clear tape to attach pieces of vinyl together.
+For some applications you can use heavy duty clear tape to attach pieces of vinyl together.

 We suggest rinsing it, then polishing dry with a soft cotton cloth or microfiber cloth.
 You may also use a vinyl cleaner for some applications.